 ALL residents of these non gender-specific houses will be selected by the house’s advisor and will NOT need to attend the Process.
-You do, however, need to submit a
+You do, however, need to complete your

 Applications to live in a theme house are due to the respective advisor by March 1.

-J.J.
-Whitney; this will be housed in the Language House.
+- Bonhoeffer House will be housed in the Language House.
+The House advisor is

 - Market Square South advisor is

-Vvdaul Holloway; programs will be Artistic Expression, Global Issues, Social Justice and Aspire Scholars.
+Tanaisha Coleman.
+Programs will be Artistic Expression, Global Issues, Social Justice (applications can be found under "Forms") and Aspire Scholars.